 - Buses 86 and 116 (electric, through narrow streets, every 5-10 minutes): V. Giulia, V. dei Baullari, Corso Rinascimento, V. Zanardelli...
 You must get off at Porta Pinciana, more than 10 minutes from the park.

-Please note that punctuality in getting to the Galleria is mandatory, so if you are using public transport to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.
+Please note that punctuality in getting to the Gallery is mandatory, so if you use public transport to get there, leave your hotel well in advance in case the chaotic Roman traffic delays your bus more than usual.

-It shows rooms dedicated to the master of lights and shadows, Caravaggio, with his impressive 'David with the head of Goliath' and others that house sculptures of the first period of the great Bernini, as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', of the fourth century AD, and a 'Dancing Satyr' of the fourth century BC.
+It shows rooms dedicated to the master of lights and shadows, Caravaggio, with his impressive 'David with the head of Goliath' and others that house sculptures of the first period of the great Bernini, such as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', from the fourth century AD, and a 'Dancing Satyr' from the fourth century BC.